Fanger1985/BBBB-Turret-V1/README.md

 INADAZE BBBB Turret by Bruce Fanger - All INADAZE - BB1-zero BB Cannon/Turret http://www.thefanger.com http://www.allinadaze.com

 Overview
 Welcome to the INADAZE BBBB Turret project!
+Utilizing 3D Print from thingyverse by Smur ( print at https://www.thingiverse.com/thing:3271381 )

 This badass turret system is equipped with a laser, pan and tilt servos, and a trigger mechanism, all controlled via an ESP32 with a web-based control panel.
 Whether you're aiming to protect your turf or just have some fun, this project has you covered.

 Features
 Pan and Tilt Control: Precisely control the pan and tilt servos to adjust the turret's aim.